-North Creek Trail has been identified as a regional multi-purpose shared use path linking the communities of Bothell, Mill Creek, and Everett.
-The proposed trail connects to the Regional Sammamish River Trail / Burke –Gilman Trail in King County and with the Snohomish County Regional Interurban Trail at McCollum Park (in Everett).
+North Creek Trail is a regional multi-purpose shared use path linking the communities of Bothell, Mill Creek, and Everett.
+The proposed trail connects to the Regional Sammamish River Trail / Burke–Gilman Trail in King County and with the Snohomish County Regional Interurban Trail at McCollum Park (in Everett).

 The City has worked with the Mill Creek and Snohomish County to complete planning work for key missing links of this regional trail.
 As planned and where conditions permit, the shared use path will be a separated, multi-use path, paved, 10–12 feet in width.
 In other areas, the path may consist of existing sidewalks and bicycle lanes along city streets or state highways.
-In still other areas bicyclists may use the street while pedestrians use a separated path.
+There are also areas where bicyclists may use the street while pedestrians use a separated path.

 How Was Bothell's Portion of the Trail Decided?